Farmina N&D Prime Dog Food Review (Dry)

 Rating:

-Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 Recipe and Label Analysis

-Farmina Prime Chicken and Pomegranate Adult Medium/Maxi was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Farmina N&D Prime Chicken and Pomegranate Adult Medium/Maxi was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.

-Farmina Prime Chicken and Pomegranate Adult Medium/Maxi
+Farmina N&D Prime Chicken and Pomegranate Adult Medium/Maxi

 Estimated Dry Matter Nutrient Content

-Fiber (estimated dry matter content) = 2.9%
+Fiber (estimated dry matter content) = 2.6%

-Red denotes controversial item
+Red denotes any controversial items

 Estimated Nutrient Content

-Ingredient Analysis
+Ingredients Analysis

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.